I’ve had a few queries about where to buy food and other groceries in Santiago.

 For the produce I can’t find, I love a health food store called Aldea Nativa.
 It isn’t the cheapest, but staff are wonderful, they stock almost everything and the quality is excellent.
 I buy cakes, nutritional yeast, peanut butter and some kids snacks from here.

-Cured ham – A Cordon Blue superstar chef friend let me into a lot of grocery secrets and La Vinoteca is one of them.
-There are a few stores across Santiago, and the Vitacura branch includes a lovely little wine bar.
-My Spanish hubby reckons it sells the best ham in the country (but it’s still not a patch on Spain, obvio…)
+For cured ham, a Cordon Blue superstar chef friend let me into a lot of grocery secrets and La Vinoteca is one of them.
+There are a few stores across Santiago, and the Vitacura branch includes a lovely wine bar.
+The cold meats are also pretty good, apparently (or so my husband tells me).

 Also check out Facebook group ‘Food Finds in Chile’.
 It’s a community of foodies, mostly based in Santiago with all sorts of recommendations.

 Do you live in Santiago?
 Got any tips?
 Please share in the comments below so I can share the foodie love!